dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 remove that key from the database.

-The process is almost entirely the same as inserting a new Entry at that key, except that the `value` field is undefined.
-The new Entry (at entry index 3)
+The process is almost entirely the same as inserting a new Entry at that key, except that the `deleted` field is set.
+The new Entry (at entry index 3) is:
-is:

 ```
 { key: 'a/c',
   value: ,
+  deleted: true,
   trie: [ , { val: 1, feed: 0, index: 2 }, , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , ,
           , , { val: 1, feed: 0, index: 0 } ] }
 ```